vivianweli/picoXR/README.md

 - We demonstrate a buoyancy experiment using eggs and liquids of different densities.
 - We used 3D TextMeshPro to display the title, instruction, and label on the table.
 - Users can grab and drop the egg into each container containing a different liquid (water, salt water, sugar water).
-- Users then observe the buoyancy of the egg.
+- Users then observe the different buoyancy of the egg in each container.
+- We increased the drag of the egg that is dropped in each liquid according to the liquid density (e.g. in denser liquid, the drag is higher).
+- We simulated buoyancy force with the impact of mass (although mass is all the same here) according to the liquid density (e.g. in denser liquid, the buoyancy force is higher).
 - When user clicks on the beige pillar to reset the exhibit, the eggs are repositioned back on the table, and their velocities reset.